andreamazzai/ml/docs/_docs/50-alu.md

 - [Inside the vintage 74181 ALU chip: how it works and why it's so strange](https://www.righto.com/2017/03/inside-vintage-74181-alu-chip-how-it.html) di Ken Shirriff.
 Fondamentale per capire il perché dell'implementazione apparentemente così strana del chip.
 - David Courtney

-### Primi studi

-Il [canale Reddit](https://www.reddit.com/r/beneater/) dedicato ai progetti di Ben Eater è stato fondamentale in questo mio percorso.

-Dal [primo articolo letto](https://www.reddit.com/r/beneater/comments/crl270/,8_bit_computer_memory_bootloader_and_display/) avevo tratto queste note:

 > Addressable memory - so the idea here is to have 16bit's of addressable memory (about 65KB).
 This would greatly expand the capabilities compared to the 16 bytes of Ben's PC.
 This would affect the following things

->>1.
-Memory Address register - after the expansion of course the MAR would have to be 16 bits wide.
-Here i was considering using 2 x LS273 8 bit flip-flop along with an AND gate to allow the chip to have Input Enable signal (that would be implemented by AND-ing the CLK with an Input signal, since the chip has no InputEnable and i was unable to find one that is 8 bit wide, has CLR and inputenable and did not want to use LS173 but might reconsider)

 ### Memorie con IO separati o IO comuni?

 >> 62256 - The I/O lines are controlled by OE and CE.
 When either are high puts the I/O lines at high impedance.
 When both are low, the RAM outputs data onto the I/O lines.
-Writing takes place (two ways, but this is one way) CE low and OE high.
-A low pulse on WE will write the data on the I/O lines into the RAM chip.

 - **CE** = Chip Enable
 - **OE** = Output Enable
 - **WE** = Write Enable

 L'utente segnala che ci sono due modalità di scrittura; quella evidenziata da lui prevede OE HI, CE LO e l'impulso WE LO; l'altra modalità riportata nel datasheet ("WE Controlled") prevede sia OE sia CE allo stato LO e l'impulso WE LO.

 ## MUX, Program Mode e Run Mode